lukaszkups/lukaszkups-old/content/blog/0023_nokia_lumia_735_review.md

 ![lumia 07](/blog/images/lumia_735_07.jpg)

-One of the my most desired phone features is wireless charging.
+One of my most desired phone features is wireless charging.
 This Lumia supports any Qi-standard chargers.
-I bought an IKEA's [NORDMÄRKE](http://www.ikea.com/us/en/catalog/products/80289790/) charger and I'm very satisfied with it (somehow I'm not convinced with colorful fatboy chargers)
+I decided to buy an IKEA's [NORDMÄRKE](http://www.ikea.com/us/en/catalog/products/80289790/) model and I'm pretty satisfied (somehow I'm not convinced about colorful fatboy chargers)

 It's worth to mention, that all Lumia users can download and use Nokia Here Drive+ and Maps for free.
 In addition, You can also save map data on the device and use it offline.
-In my opinion it is the best mobile navigation system in the market.
+In my opinion it's still the best mobile navigation system in the market.

 ![lumia 08](/blog/images/lumia_735_08.jpg)